niksy/knowledge/general/references.md

 * When defining a component, data must be declared as a function that returns the initial data object, because there will be many instances created using the same definition.
 * Prefer top Vue component instance and every component exported as object instead of `Vue.component` or `Vue.extend`
 * Unlike React, Vue doesn’t have global event handle which delegates events to every component.
 Instead, [it attaches event ot each component](https://forum.vuejs.org/t/is-event-delegation-necessary/3701).
 This can have performance on really large lists of data (but probably isn’t that bad).
+* Vue parent-child communication with events is constrained to direct parent-child relationship, so emmitted event from child can only be listened on direct parent of that child.
+If you want to listen to event from child in upper parents, you need to re-emmit that event.

 ### Service Workers